Resident Evil Village Review - Review

 The horror in RE8 is particularly strong and feels like it is pulling from across the series history.
 Whether it is being overrun by hordes of monsters and holding out with limited ammo, to being chased through tight corridors and hallways by one of the main antagonists.
 One sequence in particular evokes the psychological horror you may expect from something like Silent Hill.
 It helps to set RE8 apart from the other games in the series.
 I also really like the structure of the game.
 While the path is linear you can almost consider the main objectives to be tied to their own dungeons.
 In between these moments you return to the village and can undertake sidequests for the shopkeeper Duke, or explore the town to find new collectibles with the keys and information you’ve gathered.
 It helps to make the village feel like an extension of the gameplay, rather than just a backdrop.
 Of course the game plays into this with slightly shifting enemies and scares to keep you on your toes.

-I think I’ve made it about halfway through Resident Evil Village and I’m having a blast so far.
+I've had a blast playing Resident Evil 8.
 The game plays wonderfully on Nintendo Switch 2 and combines a lot of the elements I’ve come to love about the series.
 If you’re looking to get caught up on the last game before beginning with Resident Evil Requiem, you really cannot go wrong with this version of RE8.
 The additional DLCs are included as well as the Mercenaries mode.
-Now if you’ll excuse me, I’ve got a daughter to rescue.
+While it does 'sag' a little in the middle part of the story, the final sequences of the game were great.